-High on the list of technologies that delivered such a memorable and moving London 2012 opening ceremony were the pixels that turned the Olympic Stadium seating into a giant video screen.
-We were directly brought in by TAIT Technologies to work on this with their direction.
-We used 37 Ai Media Servers and 4 Sapphire-Midi Controllers to control the video on the 70,500-pixel tablets situated within the audience seating, as well as to control all LED & projection screens throughout the stadium.
+We used 37 Ai Media Servers and 4 Sapphire-MIDI Controllers to control the video on the 70,500 pixel tablets situated within the audience seating, as well as to control all LED and projection screens throughout the stadium.

-The ‘landscape screen’ is recognised by the Guinness World Book of Records as the ‘World’s Largest LED Screen’, and remains one of our most monumental projects.
+Our ‘landscape screen’ was recognised by the Guinness World Book of Records as the ‘World’s Largest LED Screen’, and remains one of our most monumental projects.